 Why Do I Need to Respond to My Google Business Reviews?

-To answer this question, let’s go over some stats:
+To answer this question, let’s go over some online review stats:

 - 97% of consumers who read business reviews also read the business’s responses to those reviews.